 Have you ever used Google Translate to do automatic translation of a foreign website into English?
 Although this is sometimes better than nothing, machine translation does a poor job of translating into natural language, the results being a very poor grammatical version of the original content, with incorrect context.
 Here's an example of a German news site translated using Google Translate.

-The only way to attract and market to people in a foreign language is to have your website professionally translated, and serve up your content in the language selected by your visitors.
+The only way to attract and market to people in a foreign language is to have your website professionally translated, and serve up your content in the native language selected by your visitors.

 View this demo to see how our multi-lingual module works from both a user and an administrator/translators perspective.

 Contact us to arrange a no-obligation free consultation